Polymer/old-docs-site/app/1.0/docs/devguide/data-system.md

 #### Array mutation paths

-When used as the last segment in a path, `splices` represents any array *mutations* to the identified array (i.e. additions or deletions).
+When used as the last segment in a path, `splices` represents any array *mutations* to the identified array (that is, additions or deletions).
 For example, if `users` is an array, the path `users.splices` identifies any additions to, or deletions from, the array.

 A `.splices` path can be used in an observer, computed property or computed binding to identify